Fitzophrenic/Checkpoint/README.md

 It centralizes to-do lists, development logs, and documentation into a single, customizable desktop app.
 Built with JavaFX for flexibility and SQLite for lightweight data storage, Checkpoint helps game teams focus on what matters: Creating the games.

 # ⭐ __**MVP-Milestone Instructions:**__ ⭐
 To set up the **Checkpoint** app, all we have right now is the front-end portion of the application that fully works at the moment.
 We will have the Springboot and SQL portion set up very soon.
+Currently, the Frontend and SQL portion run separately.

 ## Software Required:
 - Software: Java JDK 17+